 Bhattacharjee was a prolific realistic painter.
 His works were inspired by his early childhood, the rooftops and alleyways of north Kolkata where he lived, the crumbling walls of buildings and the people from his environment.
 His subjects were portraits of people from a politically charged atmosphere of Kolkata.
 His characters were representative of their class and included depictions of the female form, and people of all ages and situations—old men and women, children, domestic help.
 He had the ability to create an authentic milieu as a background to the characters heightened the drama.
 Realism being Bhattacharjee’s forte, he explores the possibilities of oil as a medium to the extent that he could depict the exact quality of drapery or the skin tone of a woman and captured the light perfectly.

 Bhattacharjee collaborated with writer Samwesh Bose and illustrated a fictionalized biography of artist Ram Kinkar Baij.
-The project was incomplete because of the sudden death of Bose.
+The project remained incomplete due to Bose’s sudden death.

 He received numerous awards including those from the Academy of Fine Art, Kolkata, in 1962; the Birla Academy of Art and Culture, Kolkata, in 1971, and the Lalit Kala Akademi National Award in New Delhi, in 1971 and 1972.
 In 1987, he was awarded the Bangla Ratna from the state government and the Padma Shri by the Indian government in 1988.